Agoric/documentation/main/ertp/api/issuer.md

 Get the kind of this `issuer`'s asset.
 It returns one of `AssetKind.NAT` (`nat`) or `AssetKind.SET` (`set`).

-The `assetKind` value specifies what kind of values `AmountMath` is used on for this issuer.
-Each kind implements all of the same set of API methods (i.e. `AmountMath` methods are polymorphic).
+The `assetKind` value specifies what kind of values are used in amounts for this issuer.
+`AmountMath` works for all the different kinds of values.
 - `AssetKind.NAT` (`nat`): Used with fungible assets. `amount` values are natural numbers (non-negative `BigInts`).
 Default value.
 - `AssetKind.SET` (`set`): Used with non-fungible assets. `amount` values are arrays